tcpipuk/tomfos.tr/docs/matrix/synapse/postgres.md

    After setting the `host` field to the Unix socket directory, restart Synapse for the changes to take effect.

+   !!! warning

-   **Note**: Do **not** include the socket filename as Postgres auto-generates the name based on the port number.
+       Do **not** include the socket filename as Postgres auto-generates the name based on the port number.
 This also means that, if you've changed the default port number in either Synapse or PostgreSQL, you must ensure these fields remain after switching to sockets, so both applications generate and look for the correct socket name.

-#### TCP Ports
+### TCP Ports

 When Synapse and PostgreSQL are on different hosts or when Unix sockets are not an option, TCP ports are used for communication.
 This method is more versatile and allows for distributed setups.